 For example, if your email account is compromised, an attacker could request your Kraken username and reset your account password through your email.
 Having 2FA for sign-in enabled on your Kraken account would prevent that attacker from successfully signing in even after gaining possession of both your username and password.

 Tip: You can prevent password resets on your Kraken account by setting up a Master Key.

 However, even sign-in 2FA can't protect your account if you enter it on a phishing website or share it with a scammer, so beware of phishing scams.

 At Kraken, we consider sign-in 2FA a basic security feature that all account holders should utilize for both their Kraken account and email account!
 Additionally, enabling sign-in 2FA activates Step-up 2FA on your account.
 Step-up 2FA is an extra step that is required anytime you want to add, edit or remove any 2FA settings on your account.
 Once a change to your Kraken account is requested, you will be prompted to confirm your sign-in 2FA again via the six digit code from your authenticator app or your Hardware Security Key.
 The code must be entered correctly before any changes can be made to the 2FA settings on your account.

 The sign-in 2FA device for your Kraken account should be kept separate from your username and password, as storing this information together would provide an attacker all the information needed to access your account.

+If you need help to recover your sign-in 2FA please contact Support.
 If the device that your 2FA is on has been lost or stolen, your account is at risk of being compromised, especially if your email account can be accessed from that device.
 You should immediately sign in to your Kraken account and change your password and 2FAs.
 Likewise, sign in to your email account and change the password and 2FAs there.
 If you are unable to sign in, contact Support to have your account temporarily disabled.